fennel-ai/client/docs/pages/concepts/source.md

 ### CDC
 Fennel natively supports change data capture (aka CDC) as well as other modes of ingestion (e.g. `append`).
 You can configure the `cdc` parameter to specify how should your data be interpreted and converted to valid change log data.

-More often than not, you'd choose `append` to signify that all incoming rows should be appended to the dataset such that there are no deletes/updates.
+You'd typically use `append` for sourcing keyless datasets, for instance, event streams from Kafka that only have inserts but no deletes/updates.
+If you want to process both inserts/updates (but no deletes) for keyed datasets, `upsert` is a good option.
+Other options are `debezium` if you want Fennel to ingest existing CDC stream in debezium format (say from Kafka or S3).

 ### Disorder
 Fennel, like many other streaming systems, is designed to robustly handle out